PrachetasPathak/File-Handling-Binary-C/README.md

 Delete a binary file (optional).
 Requirements
 A C compiler (e.g., GCC).
-A text editor to modify the code (optional).
+A text editor to modify the code.